maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 The muscle solver consists of the `MonodomainSolver`, which models the 1d voltage propagation in the muscle fibers, and the `MuscleContractionSolver`, which models the 3d solid mechanics.

 The idea behind the `MonodomainSolver` is to apply strang splitting to each fiber.
-The components of the strang splitting are the fiber reaction term and the fiber diffusion term.
+The components of the Strang splitting are the fiber reaction term and the fiber diffusion term.
 The fiber reaction term corresponds to the sub-cellular processes taking place at the sarcomeres.

 All in all, we have: